jasonrichdarmawan/ProtocolExample/README.md

     * Imagine you prefer to use `Primitive color to Hex color` directly.

-        Imagine you have Light and Dark Mode.
-You also have button hierarchy: `primary`, `secondary`, and `tertiary`.
+        Imagine you have primary button and the screen support Light Mode and Dark Mode.

+        Consequently, you have 2 components for primary button: i.e.
+        * Primary button background which use White color in Light Mode.
+        * Primary button background which use Black color in Dark Mode.

         Now, imagine you want to change the primary button's background color.

-        You will have to change the primary button's background color each in Light and Dark Mode, 2 times.
+You will have to change the primary button's background color in each component, 2 times.

         Now, imagine if you use Tokenized color, `primary_button_background`.
 You only need to change the Tokenized color.
+Also, you only have 1 primary button component.

     * Imagine you prefer to use `Tokenized color to Hex color` directly and not to Primitive color.